Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 Acid rain can be defined as the presence of acids in the rain.
 Normal rainwater i.e. H2O + CO2 is a weak acid with a pH of 6.5.
 Acid rain consists of acids with a pH of 5.6 to 4. formation of acid rain is due to nitrogen oxide (NOx), SO2, and Hydrocarbons formed during the combustion of coal and petroleum.
 These are highly reactive in air and produce acids H2SO4 or HNO3.

-- It is killing insect and aquatic life forms, causing the paint to peel, corrosion of steel structures such as bridges, and weathering of stone buildings and statues as well as having its bad impacts on human health.
+- It is killing insects and aquatic life forms, causing the paint to peel, corrosion of steel structures such as bridges, and weathering of stone buildings and statues as well as having its bad impacts on human health.

 Prevention of Air pollution

 - The use of cleaner fuels such as biogas, CNG, and electricity prevents air pollution.

 - The emission standards for automobiles have been set which if followed will reduce pollution.
 Standards have been set for the durability of catalytic converters which reduce vehicular emissions.

 - Segregation of waste, pre-treatment at sources, and sterilization of rooms will help in checking indoor pollution.

 - Prevention and control of industrial pollution can be reduced by using cleaner fuels, filters, electrostatic precipitators, inertial collectors, scrubbers, etc.

 - shifting polluting industries away from cities and heavily populated areas

 - The belt of trees is best for air purification.

 Any sound which is unwanted for the recipient or any sound without value may be called noise.
 There are many sources of noise pollution such as steel forgings, loudspeakers, movement of heavy transport vehicles, railways and airports leads to irritation, all these create noise pollution.

 - This leads to irritation and increased blood pressure, loss of temper, decrease in work efficiency, and loss of hearing which may be at first temporary but can become permanent in the case noise stress continues. emotional problems mental depression, annoyance, etc. commonly caused by noise pollution.